Busker From Boston Shares Stories About Dating Kurt Cobain Just Before He Met Courtney Love

 The next day, she says she overheard drummer Dave Grohl tell Cobain, “Oh Courtney called.”

-And it was only a short while later that Lord was at home in Boston when she saw the interview in which Cobain gave a shout-out to Love’s bedroom skill set.
+And it was only a short while later — while Lord was at home in Boston — when she saw the interview in which Cobain gave a shout-out to Love’s bedroom prowess.

-Love, who went on to have a child with Cobain and saw a tremendous boost to her own career as a singer with her marriage to the Nirvana front man, has accused Lord of harassment and of trying to make a career for herself off of Cobain’s name.
+Love, who went on to have a child with Cobain — and saw a tremendous boost to her own career as a singer with her marriage to the Nirvana frontman — has accused Lord of harassment, and of trying to make a career for herself off of Cobain’s name.

-Of Cobain, who died on April 5, 1994 after shooting himself with a shotgun, Lord says that he was “born with a certain kind of loneliness.”
+Of Cobain — who died on April 5, 1994 after shooting himself with a shotgun — Lord says that he was “born with a certain kind of loneliness.”